 - Use search field to filter results by keyword (and thus group your best-perming content into topics.
 Is there a clear pattern there?
 Do some of the subtopics you cover tend to consistently perform better?)

 - Look at other metrics:

-- Which pages have higher bounce rate than others (Those are likely to need an update as soon as possible because higher bounce rate signals of outdated content)
+- Which pages have higher bounce rate than others (those are likely to need an update as soon as possible because higher bounce rate can be a signal of outdated content)

 - Which pages served as an “Entrance” to your site

-- Which pages encouraged users to spend most/least time on your site?
+- Which pages encouraged users to spend the most/least time on your site?